WeibaTail/ICookScrapper/README.md

 # ICookScrapper
-This program is made by Perplexity.AI.\n
+This program is made by Perplexity.AI.

 Following rules of "robots.txt"